chrysante/scatha/docs/LanguageRef.md

 var ref = &bar; // `ref` refers to `bar` ref = &baz;     // `ref` now refers to `baz`
 ```

+Any of the four combinations of
+- 'const-reference-to-const'
+- 'mutable-reference-to-const'
+- 'const-reference-to-mutable'
+- 'mutable-reference-to-mutable'

+is allowed.

 To take a reference to a value referred to by another reference, the reference must again be taken explicitly: